AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceDocumentInformationType/OriginVersion.md

 SourceDocumentInformationType.OriginVersion Property
 ====================================================
-AutomationML 2.1 APIGets and sets the Version of the origin of the CAEX document, e.g. the version of the source engineering tool or the exporter software.
+Gets and sets the Version of the origin of the CAEX document, e.g. the version of the source engineering tool or the exporter software.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)